Jstith/POD-Website/readme.md

 - Pandoc
 - Shell --> is that even a dependency?
 Whatever it doesn't run on windows right now

 I think that's everything.
 If you want to get a better list then run it in a blank venv and install until it runs then `pip freeze`.
 In the future, may implement _google drive_ api to grab the docx files straight from our google drive folder.
+That's what's in the `requirements.txt`, although idk why some of those are there, but it should work regardless.
 ## Use

 I can happily say that right now the basic functions all seem to be working.
-Runs straight off flask with the correct dependencies installed, currently on a linode server with `nginx` and `gunicorn`.
+Runs straight off flask with the correct dependencies installed, currently on a DigitalOcean server with `nginx` and `gunicorn`.

 ## Future goals

-- Automate adding new documents - first part of the flowchart --> some non-website realted reasons I haven't done this.
+- Automate adding new documents - first part of the flowchart --> some non-website related reasons I haven't done this.
-- Send feedback over ezgmail or something to get it to an email --> Don't want to get spammed though, form only has basic inpout validation that can be bypassed by somebody who knows what they're doing
+- Send feedback over ezgmail or something to get it to an email --> Don't want to get spammed though, form only has basic input validation that can be bypassed by somebody who knows what they're doing
 - Remove old md documents and maybe docx after a month to reduce size on server, but not a huge issue because the size of those files is tiny.
 The site was created with this goal in mind.
 Can also be done manually, see the first bullet.